warriordog/advent-of-code-2022/AdventOfCode/Day14/readme.md

 I really wanted to factor that out into a single check for each potential landing point, but I couldn't do it without either making the rest of the loop ugly or resorting to recursion.

 Some potential optimizations:
-* Faster data structure (as described above)
+* [x] Faster data structure (as described above)
-  * Alternately, just hardcode the width because the slope is 1.
+  * [x] Alternately, just hardcode the width because the slope is 1.
 Then we can use `Matter[height*2, height]` for efficient access.
-* Alternate search algorithm (modified BFS?)
+* [x] Alternate search algorithm
+  * [ ] Modified BFS?
+  * [x] Use a queue
-* Instead of picking one left/down/right branch, run ALL of them and then there's no need for the outer loop.
+  * [ ] Instead of picking one left/down/right branch, run ALL of them and then there's no need for the outer loop.
 This also reduces duplicate work.
-* Clamp search bounds to a triangle peaking at (500, 0)
-* Form triangle first and ray trace in from the edges.
+  * [ ] Form triangle first and ray trace in from the edges.
 Probably works for part 2 only.
+* [ ] Clamp search bounds to a triangle peaking at (500, 0)